The Best Castles & Country Houses in Norfolk

 The country houses in Norfolk are rich in history, design, and architecture.
 The stately homes, castles and country houses in Norfolk were (or are) owned by some of the most influential people in Britain.

 Three (former) Queens of England have lived in a Norfolk country house.
-Queen Elizabeth II still owns her beloved Sandringham Estate in Norfolk.
+Queen Elizabeth II owned her beloved Sandringham Estate in Norfolk.
 Anne Boleyn’s family home in Norfolk can also be visited.
 As well as the Medieval fortifcation of Queen Isabella.

 Britain’s first Prime Minister built a lavish estate in Norfolk and the famous Kennedy family also visited a country house in Norfolk.
 Dive into Britain’s history by visited one of these stately homes and castles in Norfolk. *this post contains affiliate links